Changissnz/selfinterest/README.md

 incompetency.
 But the question of an arbitrary intellectual being populist or fringe persists after such a hard line.
-Artificial axioms devised to implement and thrive a stable society, as people in fixed roles of power and privilege, passed down from one to another in exclusive terms such as familial heritage, poses the idealism of merit as the greatest values continued through bloodlines.
+Artificial axioms devised to implement and thrive a stable society, as people in fixed roles of power and privilege, passed down from one to another in exclusive terms such as familial heritage, poses the idealism of merit as the values greatest when continued through bloodlines.
 So it is most certainly not always the aristocrat, in society, that cripples the intellectual out of some historically-based fear.
 Just as the individual has their self-interest, their society, appearing and acting under such things as a national flag or a religious symbol, always have interests declared as one.
 For example, if a politically-motivated force were to decapitate the intellectual class of a specific region, seldom do the reasons not include